learn-co-students/swift-IBOutlets-readme-nyc-web-091718/README.md

 * Can drag a View Controller onto the canvas.
 * Can locate and drag items from the Object Library.
 * Can locate the Attributes Inspector and change the Background color of Views
-* They will have just learned how to connect the ViewController.swift file and understand it's view life cycle.
+* They will have just learned how to connect the `ViewController.swift` file and understand its view life cycle.

 ## Outline / Notes